OpenDrift/opendrift/docs/source/index.rst

   o.plot(background=['x_sea_water_velocity', 'y_sea_water_velocity'], buffer=.5)

-* Open source (GPLv2): providing full transparency.
-* Fast: typical simulation time is about 30 seconds for a 66 hour hour simulation of 1000 particles.
-* Modular: may simulate transport and fate of any kind of particles (oil, ships, persons, icebergs)
-* May use input forcing data (current, wind and waves) from any model, in many file formats and any map projection.
-* May use backup data sources if first choice is temporarily unavailable.
-* Can simulate backwards in time (specify a negative time step).
-* Output is saved to CF-compliant netCDF files.
-* Basic graphical user interface.
-* Can use input from ensemble models.

 Once you have OpenDrift :doc:`installed <install>`, take a look at the :doc:`tutorial` on how to get started, or check out the :doc:`gallery
 <gallery_gen/index>` for some examples.
 The details and physics of each model